 Sports Facility Trainer Series (Part 1): Evaluating and Hiring Trainers for Your Sports Facility

 What separates your sports facility from your competitors is one thing – your trainers.
 They are the backbone of every program and revenue channel in your facility.
 They build relationships and gain the trust of your athletes to help them reach their goals.
-With that in mind, evaluating and hiring trainers for your sports facility is essential to success.
+With that in mind, evaluating and hiring trainers for your sports facility is vital to success.

 Hiring trainers is different from any other interview process.
 Here are a few things to consider and prepare for once you are ready to add to your staff.